 gearbox and overdrive.
 As can be seen, many other parts have

 already been removed for preservation and re-use.

 To end this page on a personal note, here is my own P4, a 1959 90, photographed in 2006 at Gravenhurst on Lake Muskoka.

-Over the winter of 2005/2006, a comprehensive restoration was carried out, with new sills, all dents fixed, new rear bumper, other chrome bits re-plated, a completely re-done interior (to factory standard, by Diamond Trim of Aurora, Ontario), and new paint in the Rover colour "Light Navy".
+Over the winter of 2005/2006, I carried out a fairly comprehensive restoration, with new sills welded in, all the minor dents fixed, a new rear bumper, other chrome bits re-plated, a completely re-done interior (to factory standard, by Diamond Trim of Aurora, Ontario), and new paint in the late P4 Rover colour "Light Navy".
 The valves were re-ground and a new water pump and front suspension bushes fitted.

 Please use your browser's "Back" button to